 What is aviophobia?

-“Fearful fliers generally recognize that their fears are exaggerated,” explains David Carbonell Ph.D, an American psychologist who specializes in fears and phobias.
-“Those who fear crashing know the statistics which show how rare that is...But they try so hard to clear their minds of any doubt and their bodies of any anxiety that they become more afraid rather than less.”
+David Carbonell is an American psychologist who specializes in fears and phobias.
+He’s also a coach at the popular self help website, www.anxietycoach.com, and the author of Panic Attacks Workbook and The Worry Trick.
+He explains that “Fearful fliers generally recognize that their fears are exaggerated… But they try so hard to clear their minds of any doubt and their bodies of any anxiety that they become more afraid rather than less.”

-He realized that the best way to calm nervous flyers was to have an expert with them throughout the flight providing real-time explanations about weather conditions and turbulence, which is exactly what SkyGuru does.
+He realized that the best way to calm travelers with a fear of flying was to have an expert with them throughout the flight providing real-time explanations about weather conditions and turbulence, which is exactly what SkyGuru does.
 Here’s how it works:

 - Passengers enter their flight number, date, and departure time into the SkyGuru app before they fly.
 The app gathers information from the last seven flights on that route and meteorological data to provide real-time information about the user’s specific flight.

 - SkyGuru provides comfort and psychological support throughout the flight and monitors real-time weather conditions so it can predict when there will be turbulence.
 The app provides explanations to calm passengers, especially during times when the flight crew is unavailable – for example, during take-off, landing, and periods of turbulence.

 In short, SkyGuru is the next best thing to having a pilot and personal therapist sitting next to you when you fly.
 SkyGuru is available on app stores.

 If you have flying anxiety, seeking help from a professional help can help you manage and overcome your fear of flying.
 Some options include psychotherapy, hypnotherapy, or cognitive behavioural therapy.